-The next important variable was found to be training need owing to its significant correlation coefficient, regression coefficient and high direct effect which was supplemented by a fairly high indirect effect of farming experience, cosmopoliteness and knowledge.
-Majority of the convenors of Group Farming Committees had not attended any training on Group Management.
-They were perceiving their roles as convenors based on their experience in farming and also the suggestions of the staff of Krishi Bhavans.
-Moreover, farmers with more age and experience generally have less contact with extension personnel, as reported by Mathiyazhagan and Singh (1986).
-This explained the strong relationship between training need and role perception.
-This result is in line with the findings of Menon and Annamalai (1975) and Murthy and somasundaram (1989).
+The next important variable was found to be training need owing to its significant correlation coefficient regression coefficient and high direct effect which was supplemented by a fairly high indirect effect of farming experience cosmopoliteness and knowledge Majority of the convenors of Group Farming Committees had not attended any training on Group Management They were perceiving their roles as convenors based on their experience in farming and also the suggestions of the staff of Krishi farmers with more age and experience generally have less contact with extension personnel as reported by Mathiyazhaqan and Singh (1986) This explained the strong relationship between training need and role perception This result is in line with the findings of Menon and Annamalar (1975) and Murthy and somasundaram (1989)

-A strong correlation was observed between communication behaviour and role perception, probably due to the indirect effect of training need followed by experience.
+A strong correlation was observed between communication behaviour and role perception probably due to the indirect effect of training need followed by experience.
 The conceptualisation put-forth by Pfiffner and Sherwood (1968) could be referred to in this context.
-According to them, accuracy in role perception had a definite impact on effectiveness and efficiency in organisation.
-Individuals have certain abilities and are motivated in varying degrees to perform designated tasks.
-However, if a task is incorrectly perceived, the result may be quite ineffective from the organisational point of view.
-On the other hand, an activity or role associated with a particular position could be perceived accurately and vet ineffective performance could result because of deficiencies in ability and/or motivation.
-Thus generally it is expected that the perception of an individual will influence his performance of an assigned job, or task.
-A contact farmer with near perfect role perception and role performance would have adequate ability to enter into meaningful interaction with This would have resulted in the significant others. association of communication behaviour of convenors with their role perception.
+According to them accuracy in role perception had a definite impact on effectiveness and efficien in organisation Individuals have certain abilities and are motivated in varying degrees However, if a task to perform designated tasks incorrectly perceived, the result may be quite ineffective from the organisational point of view On the other hand, an activity or role associated with a particular position perceived accurately and yet ineffective performance could result because of deficiencies in ability and/or motivation Thus generally it is expected that the perception of an individual will influence his performance of an assigned job, or task A contact farmer with near perfect role perception and role performance would have adequate ability to enter into meaningful interaction with This would have resulted in the others significant association of communication behaviour of convenors with their role perception programmes conducted by the Department training Irainin; Centres or Airiculture Txlension -Agricultural University the emphasis was on theoretical aspects of farming not on the practical aspects or Group Management This suggested the need for suitable modification of the training imparted at present so that it could help to develop a clear perception of their roles by convenors of Group Farming Committees showed a positive and nonsignificant number of respondents to be in the high education category It could be argued that education might have indirectly influenced the convenors to get associated with Group Probably education acted as a stimulus for involvement in activities like Group Farming Those who are better educated would have better contact with extension personnel and with print media They would in most cases show high social participation and cosmopoliteness A11 these factors might have contributed to their strong relation with role perception

 Training was the variable found to have negative and significant correlation coefficient as well as regression coefficient.
 Its indirect effect was through farmsize.
 This finding has been supported by Sobhana (1982) and Gowda (1985).
 The disparity between training need and training obtained could be a reason for the negative relationship of training with role perception.
-Moreover, in the farmers'